Hacker0x01/docs.hackerone.com/docs/hackers/configure-the-hackerone-vpn-v2.md

 HackerOne will not use the captured packet data for any other purposes and will only be shared with the program.
 The program may retain the data for compliance and auditing.

-Programs requiring Gateway NG (VPN) enable them to have granular control over your activities on their program and assets.
+Programs requiring GatewayV2 (VPN) enable them to have granular control over your activities on their program and assets.

-> **Note:** You can only access the HackerOne Gateway NG (VPN) if you've accepted an invitation to the Gateway NG (VPN) enabled program.
+> **Note:** You can only access the HackerOne GatewayV2 (VPN) if you've accepted an invitation to the GatewayV2 (VPN) enabled program.

-If you have trouble installing the Gateway NG (VPN) or have additional feedback, please reach out to [vpn-support@hackerone.com](mailto:vpn-support@hackerone.com).
+If you have trouble installing the GatewayV2 (VPN) or have additional feedback, please reach out to [vpn-support@hackerone.com](mailto:vpn-support@hackerone.com).

 ### Set up

-To join a program that uses VPN and to set up the Gateway NG (VPN):
+To join a program that uses VPN and to set up the GatewayV2 (VPN):
 1. Click **View Invitation** in the email for the Gateway program you’ve been invited to.
 2. Look over the program details on the program page.
 3. Click **Start hacking** to join the program.